markholland/opensourcebridge-android/README.md

 ocw-android
 ==========================

-ocw-android is an open source app for Android that displs schedules for a conference.
+ocw-android is an open source app for Android that displays schedules for a conference.

 All data is pulled from a server as JSON and follows a strict format that can be found in the README.